General FAQs About Studying Abroad

 After OPT, students can apply for an H-1B work visa, valid for up to 6 years.

-What are the high-demand jobs for international students in the USA after a master's degree?
+What are the high-demand jobs in the USA after completing a master’s degree?

 -